inductiva/inductiva/docs-sources/api-functions/cli/overview.md

 # Inductiva CLI

-The **Inductiva CLI** helps you interact with the Inductiva platform directly from the terminal, enabling you to manage computational resources and tasks.
+The **Inductiva CLI** helps you interact with the Inductiva API directly from the terminal, enabling you to manage computational resources, tasks, and so much more.

 With the CLI, you can:
 - Manage authentication and API keys